quartznet/quartznet/documentation/quartz-2.x/tutorial/jobs-and-triggers.md

 ## The Quartz API

-The key interfaces of the Quartz API are:
+The key interfaces and classes of the Quartz API are:

-* Scheduler - the main API for interacting with the scheduler.
+* IScheduler - the main API for interacting with the scheduler.
-* Job - an interface to be implemented by components that you wish to have executed by the scheduler.
+* IJob - an interface to be implemented by components that you wish to have executed by the scheduler.
-* JobDetail - used to define instances of Jobs.
+* IJobDetail - used to define instances of Jobs.
-* Trigger - a component that defines the schedule upon which a given Job will be executed.
+* ITrigger - a component that defines the schedule upon which a given Job will be executed.
 * JobBuilder - used to define/build JobDetail instances, which define instances of Jobs.
 * TriggerBuilder - used to define/build Trigger instances.

+In this tutorial for readability's sake following terms are used interchangeably: IScheduler and Scheduler, IJob and Job, IJobDetail and JobDetail, ITrigger and Trigger.

-A Scheduler's life-cycle is bounded by it's creation, via a SchedulerFactory and a call to its Shutdown() method.
+A **Scheduler**'s life-cycle is bounded by it's creation, via a **SchedulerFactory** and a call to its Shutdown() method.
 Once created the IScheduler interface can be used add, remove, and list Jobs and Triggers, and perform other scheduling-related operations (such as pausing a trigger).
 However, the Scheduler will not actually act on any triggers (execute jobs) until it has been started with the Start() method, as shown in [Lesson 1](using-quartz.html).